-A basic style sheet for use in preparing theses and dissertations is available on the School of Liberal Arts Graduate Programs website.
+A basic style sheet for use in preparing theses is available on the School of Liberal Arts Graduate Programs website and on the Howard Tilton Library website under graduate resources.
 More detailed instructions for the preparation of the theses may be obtained from A Manual of Style, University of Chicago Press; the M.L.A.
 Style Sheet; or A Manual for Writers of Term Papers, Theses and Dissertations by Kate L. Turabian, available at the Tulane University Bookstore.
 The department chair will advise which guide is preferred.

 Graduate students who are nearing the completion of their degree requirements should check the School of Liberal Arts website for deadline dates that apply for graduation and for the final submission date of theses for graduation.
-If the department in which a master's thesis has been written finds there is sufficient reason to protect the contents by copyright, arrangements may be made through the Dean of the School of Liberal Arts.